shaefner-usgs/easy-web-forms/README.md

 ### Form

 Used to create an HTML `<form>`.
-Back-end routines process and post the form data in MySQL automatically, without additional configuration.
+Back-end routines process and post the form data into the MySQL table you set up and configured in conf/config.inc.php.

 #### Usage example